Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-12/_posts/2002-01-01-3D-export-formats.md

 For more details, follow this link. <a href="https://all3dp.com/1/obj-file-format-3d-printing-cad/" target="_new">obj explained</a>

-* .stl - conversely as per <a href="https://3dprintingforbeginners.com/stl-and-obj-files-101/" target="_new">3dprintingforbeginners</a> states stl as follows. <em>.STL format is one of the most commonly used file formats for 3D printing.
-It is because most CAD software has the feature of exporting models in the .stl form, and most 3D printers support it.
-The file generates the surface geometry of the modeled object only.</em>
+* .stl - conversely as per <a href="https://www.sculpteo.com/en/3d-learning-hub/create-3d-file/what-is-an-stl-file/" target="_new">sculpteo.com</a> states stl as follows. <em>The most common explanation is to say that it is the abbreviation of the word Stereolithography, given by 3D Systems.
+But others will tell that it is actually referring to Standard Triangle Language or even Standard Tessellation Language.
+No one really knows, but the most important thing is not the origin of the name STL, it is what it does.

-They talk about obj here too.
+An STL file stores information about your 3D model.</em>

 * .glb - although not really well known, <a href="https://en.wikipedia.org/wiki/GlTF#GLB" target="_new">Wikipedia</a> (I know.
 Sorry about that.), describes it like this. <em>GLB file format is a binary form of glTF that includes textures instead of referencing them as external images.
 The .glb files are required in Facebook 3D Posts.</em>